-But still images and text are a very inadequate alternative to actually spending time in such a meadow, and experiencing the sights, sounds and even smells.
-The short compilation You Tubes below, of our upper hay meadow, attempts to capture some of these scenes, from late June and mid-July 2021.
-All wildflower hay meadows are different in their plant mixes, and they all seem to change significantly from year to year, as plants spontaneously move around, and wax and wane in numbers, but for the first time in our long journey of trying to increase meadow diversity, of both plants, animals and fungi, I’ve been really delighted by their vibrancy.
+However, still images and text are a very poor alternative to actually spending time in such a meadow, and experiencing the sights, sounds and even smells.
+The short compilation YouTube videos, below, of our upper hay meadow, attempt to capture some of these scenes, from late June and mid-July 2021, and repeated in mid-June and July 2022.
+All wildflower hay meadows are uniquely different in their plant mixes, and they all seem to change significantly from year to year, as plants spontaneously move around, and wax and wane in numbers, but for the first time in our long journey of trying to increase meadow diversity, of both plants, animals and fungi, I’ve been really delighted by their vibrancy.

-It’s worth watching in HD mode, by changing your You Tube settings.
+It’s worth watching in HD mode, by changing your YouTube settings.

-Lesser Celandine, Ranunculus ficaria.
-Often out as early as the first dandelions, and carpeting our steep fields on a sunny April day.Common Dog Violet, Viola riviniana.
-Established in a swathe on a South facing steep section of our upper hay meadow, with thin soil, having being scraped off 20 years ago to fill in a track through the field.Field Wood-rush, Luzula campestris.
-Low growing and in April, the upper hay meadow becomes covered with these flower heads with conspicuous yellow anther, before most other grasses have even started into leaf growth.Lady’s Smock, or Cuckoo Flower, Cardamine pratensis.
+Field Wood-rush, Luzula campestris.
+Low growing and in April, the upper hay meadow becomes covered with these flower heads with conspicuous pale yellow anthers before most other grasses have even started into leaf growth.Lady’s Smock, or Cuckoo Flower, Cardamine pratensis.
 One of the prettiest early flowers.
 Still slowly bulking up in numbers with us.
 Favoured by the Orange-tip butterfly, Anthocharis cardamines, as a nectar source and larval food plant.
 Lousewort, Pedicularis sylvatica.
-Flowering for the first time in 2015, and introduced as seed from a friend’s meadow nearby, 3 years ago.
+Flowering for the first time in 2015, and introduced as a seed from a friend’s meadow nearby, 3 years previously.
 Pretty pale pink flowers, low to the ground, toothed leaves.
-In our top hay meadow.Marsh Marigold, Caltha palustris.
-A real splash of gold, like a big buttercup, but in early April.
-Along boggy edges to our lower meadow ditches, and the far side of our stream beneath trees.
-Round-leaved Crowfoot, Ranunculus omiophyllus.
-A new flower found in 2015, in the shallow peaty channels we dug out of the ditches meandering across our big wet meadow.
-Attractive glossy green leaves, with white buttercup type flowers.Thyme-leaved Speedwell, Veronica serpyllifolia.
-Low growing creeping perennial with shiny leaves, in several of our fields.
-May:
+Now widespread in both our hay meadows, and acts like yellow rattle as a vital hemi-parasitic plant, in a meadow community for increasing diversity by weakening the strength of other grasses and plants.
+Loved by early bumblebees as a valuable nectar source.

 May sees a big explosion in new flowers opening, along with many from April still flowering: